deterministic-algorithms-lab/Std-Indic-NLP/CONTRIBUTING.md

 2.)
 Must also have a ```CONTRIBUTING.md``` & ```template.py``` detailing how other dataset can be added.

+3.)
+A script for combining multiple datasets must be added eventually.

 ## Cleaning & Utilities

 1.)
 Add task specific utilities and cleaning processes in their respective ```cleaners.py``` and ```utils.py``` files.